 - Look for low traffic keywords, and then a verb, and then the i-style keyword.
 This creates a title that focuses on a low-traffic keyword and then as a verb.

 At least one post each day should have at least one low-traffic keyword in the headline.
 This makes it very clear to your viewers what your blog’s primary focus is.
 Also, because your blog’s primary focus is on low-traffic keywords, you’ll likely see a lot of targeted traffic from them.
 This leads to more visitors and sales.

 As a result, there should be more overall traffic and conversions.
 It should also increase the amount of money in the bank account.
-To put it another way, if you produce more posts with low-traffic keywords, more people will visit your site, resulting in better results.
+If you create more posts using keywords that aren’t searched for often, more people will visit your site and you’ll get better results.

-2. This is a similar situation to the first.
-The keyword appears in the post title in the first example, but you make sure it appears throughout the content in the second.
+- This is a similar situation to the first.
+In the first example, the keyword is in the post title.
+But in the second example, you make sure that the keyword appears throughout the content.
 Because your post summarizes the first one, it is more focused on the low-traffic term in the second case.
 As a result, you’ll get a better result.

 Therefore, your second post would be titled, ‘How to be more successful at work,’ and would be more focused.
 As a result, it’s a little longer than your first post and should be able to keep your reader’s attention.

-3. Also quite similar to the second example.
-Although the keyword is in the post title, you ensure that it appears in the first sentence in the third example.
+- Also, quite similar to the second example.
+Make sure the keyword appears in the first sentence of the third example, even though it is already in the post title.
 Because your blog is about providing information rather than selling things, this is done in the second example.
 As a result, having more visitors should be easy.
 To put it another way, your blog should attract more visitors.